davidsbutcher/get_info_from_uniprot/README.md

   + Output xlsx files contain sheets corresponding to each input file specified in 00_run_all.R and a final summary sheet containing all input file names and counts of cytosolic/membrane proteins.
 * Lists of all protein hits including UniProt accession number, Q value, data file, result type (i.e. tight absolute mass, find unexpected modifications, or biomarker) are saved to `output/allproteinhits` and share names with input files.
 * Lists of all unique protein hits for each data file in a TDReport (intended for use in UpSet plots, pie charts, waffle plots, etc.) are saved to `output/proteinsbydatafile`.
+* Lists of proteins counted by subcellular location for every individual datafile in the analysis are saved to `output/countsbydatafile`.
 * Mass histograms for identified proteins and proteoforms are saved to `/png` and `/pdf` in the corresponding formats.
 * Workspace images (.Rdata file containing all R objects) from the end of the analysis are saved to `output/workspace_images`.
+* If `make_report` is set to TRUE, an HTML report is saved to `output/report`.